Navigating the Future of Long-Term Services and Supports: Innovations, Challenges, and Solutions

 Innovation and investment are necessary to grow and strengthen the direct service workforce.
 This will require:

-- New financing models and enhanced reimbursement and benefits for direct service workers.
+• New financing models and enhanced reimbursement and benefits for direct service workers.

-- Developing and supporting workforce development initiatives to increase supply and capacity of the LTSS and HCBS workforce.
+• Developing and supporting workforce development initiatives to increase supply and capacity of the LTSS and HCBS workforce.

-- Embracing technology and innovation to reduce the need and demand for in-person support, where possible.
+• Embracing technology and innovation to reduce the need and demand for in-person support, where possible.

-As an example of the impact and importance of developing new financing models, we can look to progress that has been made in bringing equity to reimbursement rates paid by Medicaid to certain groups of providers – most commonly hospitals, health systems, and physician practices – using supplemental payments and directed payment programs through Medicaid managed care.
+As an example of the impact and importance of developing new financing models, we can look to progress that has been made with reimbursement rates paid by Medicaid to certain groups of providers – most commonly hospitals, health systems, and physician practices – using supplemental payments and directed payment programs through Medicaid managed care.
 Similar innovations, including new payment and reimbursement models, could bring more equitable payment to this critical group of providers.
 Ultimately, the aim of payment innovation is to enhance the stability and capacity of the direct service workforce and to improve access to care for HCBS.

 Investing in Supportive Services